ControlSystemStudio/phoebus/docs/source/preferences.rst

     String pref1 = prefs.get("my_setting");
     Boolean pref2 = prefs.getBoolean("my_other_setting");
-    // .. use getInt, getDouble as needed
+    // .. use getInt, getDouble as needed.
+    // For more complex settings, use `get()` to fetch the string
+    // and parse as desired.

 The ``PreferencesReader`` loads defaults from the property file, then allows overrides via the ``java.util.prefs.Preferences`` API.